 Netgear’s AirCard 790 mobile hotspot, for example, could be enhanced with a $25 external LTE antenna.
 The whole thing could be powered by a $50 30Ah Portable battery and kept charged with a $60 5V/20 watt panel.
 That totals about $350.

-But if each cell-fed hotspot costs $50-$100/month, it’s unsustainable, (at $200-$400/month for 4 hotspots).
+But if each cell-fed hotspot costs $50-$100/month to operate, it’s unsustainable, (at $200-$400/month for 4 hotspots).
 That’s more expensive than nearly all the cable, DSL or satellite options.
 A 50 GB satellite plan at $100-$130/mo delivers 5 times the data of an 10 GB cellular plan.
 And cellular wouldn’t have the emergency back-up component, which is the prime motivation for this proposed concept.

 The MulteFire Alliance lets anyone create their own LTE network, and operate in the unlicensed spectrum (5 GHz or 3.5 GHz).
 This means Hayden Island could create a private LTE network, leveraging narrowband LTE IoT technology.
-Tracking vessels, pets and property over a 15 mile radius would consequently not require cellular overlords.
+It’s like WiFi.
+Unlicensed.
+But uses LTE protocols.
+For phones.
+A central hub may, in the near future, link to remote hotspots using the 3.5 GHz band rather than proprietary Point to Multipoint gear like Ubiquity’s.
+Tracking vessels, pets and property over a 15 mile radius would also not require cellular overlords.
 It may take 5 years before businesses along the river (like the Ports) get clued in.
+But that’s for the future (2 years).

 Satellite Bottom Line

-Bottom line: satellite data (at least for Viasat-2 and Hughes Jupiter-2), should cost less than cellular.
+Bottom line: satellite data (at least for Viasat-2 and Hughes Jupiter-2), costs less than cellular and is available now.
 Digital signage generates monthly revenue, and the satellite will work if cellular goes down.
 The incremental cost of adding satellite data is relatively small, adding 10%-20% to the system cost over a single land line.

 HughesNet’s Jupiter-2 will standardize on a peak of 25Mbps down and 3Mbps up.
 A 20 GB Plan costs $69.99/mo, a 30 GB Plan – $99.99/mo, and a 50 GB Plan – $129.99/mo.
 Sharing 50 GB and a 25Mbps speed over four different hotspots isn’t ideal ($30/mo for 12GB x 4 hotspots), but it’s half the cost of previously available satellite internet, cheaper than cellular and provides redundancy.